 Improving the quality of Market Harborough's rail service

 The long-awaited blockade of the line through Market Harborough started this morning, 28th May.
 The line is now closed until Monday 3rd June, when the new platforms are due to open.
 Day 1 of the blockade has seen the old track through the station lifted and the old platforms largely demolished, with the sleepers for the new down line (northbound) now laid along the new alignment to where it joins the existing line.
-It is a scene of busy activity.
+It is a scene of busy activity, as the picture above shows (old track on the left, new track on the right).
 The rail replacement bus service, every 15 minutes to both Kettering and Leicester, has operated smoothly.
 The station car park is free of charge for the duration of the blockade, and passengers are also offered free hot drinks and buns from the Engine Room cafe van in the car park.

 A good start to this complex and important project!

 HRU Chair Steve Jones met EMT's Stakeholder Manager Laura Etheridge at Market Harborough station on 13th May.
 The main purpose of the meeting was to consider the forthcoming six-day blockade at Market Harborough, when the station will be closed to allow the new track alignment and platforms to be connected up.
 We discussed the arrangements for replacement buses, including the need for earlier first buses to Leicester and Kettering and a later last bus from Kettering to allow a later last connecting train departure from St Pancras than 22:00.
 (Three later trains are scheduled, but no onward bus for these from Kettering to Market Harborough.)

 Other matters discussed included:

 Abellio has been confirmed by the Department for Transport as the new operator for the East Midlands franchise, starting on 18th August 2019.
 This follows the 'standstill' period after they were announced as the winning bidder.
 In a press statement issued on 9th May, Abellio said: